MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-java-weblogic-webapp-authorization-group-entra-id.md

 1. Start the WebLogic server with DOMAIN_NAME\bin\startWebLogic.cmd

-1. Navigate to the WebLogic web console in your browser, http://localhost:7001/console
+1. Navigate to the WebLogic web console in your browser at `http://localhost:7001/console`.

 1. Go to **Domain Structure** > **Deployments**, select **Install**, select **Upload your files**, and then find the *.war* file that you built using Maven.

 1. Select Install this deployment as an application, select **Next**, select **Finish**, and then select **Save**.

-   Most of the default settings should be fine except that you should name the application to match the 'Redirect URI' you set in sample configuration/Azure app registration, i.e. if the redirect URI is http://localhost:7001/msal4j-servlet-auth then you should name the application 'msal4j-servlet-auth'
+   Most of the default settings should be fine except that you should name the application to match the 'Redirect URI' you set in sample configuration/Azure app registration.
+That is, if the redirect URI is `http://localhost:7001/msal4j-servlet-auth`, then you should name the application `msal4j-servlet-auth`.

 1. Go back to Domain Structure > Deployments, and Start your application

-1. After the application starts, navigate to http://localhost:7001/{whatever you named the application}/, and you should be able to access the application
+1. After the application starts, navigate to `http://localhost:7001/<application-name>/`, and you should be able to access the application.

 [!INCLUDE [enable-java-servlet-webapp-authorization-group-entra-id-explore.md](includes/enable-java-servlet-webapp-authorization-group-entra-id-explore.md)]